yellowmessenger/documentation/docs/cookbooks/template-bots/model-bot.md

 #### Step 3 - Create Leave a Comment Journey

 - Add a prompt to get the user's name.
-Also, in order to verify the input name, you can use the [name validator](https://docs.yellow.ai/docs/howtos/basics/validate-input/#how-to-validate-location-name-phone-email-or-qr).
+Also, in order to verify the input name, you can use the [name validator](https://docs.yellow.ai/docs/platform_concepts/studio/steps/prompts-and-messages#use-case-specific).

 ** *Screenshot for logic node* **

 - Ask for user’s email address using a Question prompt.
-Here, you can use an email validator [https://docs.yellow.ai/docs/howtos/basics/validate-input/#how-to-validate-location-name-phone-email-or-qr].
+Here, you can use an email validator, [Email Validator](https://docs.yellow.ai/docs/platform_concepts/studio/steps/prompts-and-messages#use-case-specific).

 - Now, add a Quick Reply response to give user an option to select which type of comment they would like to share: Feedback, Complaint or Enquiry